alexreyes/Celo-Crowdfunding-Tutorial/README.md

 And that's it for our two contracts!

-# Conclusion
+## Conclusion

 Just like that, we've created two smart contracts which will allow for crowdfunding in Celo.
-The full source code is available on Github [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial).

 Hopefully creating this smart contract has given you a sense of what's possible.
 Without too much hassle and infrastructure setup, we're able to use this contract to accept payments and help users coordinate towards raising money for a project they want to support.
 And all things considered, it wasn't too long or complex for an entire project backend.

 In the next tutorial, we will discuss deploying the contracts we've written to the Celo network!

+If you ran into any problems, feel free to ask on the [Figment Learn Discord](https://discord.gg/f5YuEsQTAx).
+You can also view the source code [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial)

 **Note**: This tutorial and smart contract is based on the [contracts for Coperacha](https://github.com/Alex-Neo-Projects/Coperacha-contracts) an app built by the tutorial author.
 If you want to see these contracts being used in a mobile app, you can see an example of that [here](https://github.com/Alex-Neo-Projects/Coperacha-app).